skjolber/json-log-filter/README.md

  * Metrics for the above operations + total input and output size

 The library contains multiple filter implementations as to accommodate combinations of the above features with as little overhead as possible.
 The equivalent filters are also implemented using [Jackson].

-There is also a `path` artifact which helps facilitate per-path filters for request/response-logging applications.

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].